seann1/food-order-react-app/README.md

 4. Create .env.development and .env.production in root of repo

 5. Add this env var to .env.development and .env.production

    ```js
    REACT_APP_API_KEY = YOUR_API_KEY;
    ```

+6. Create a new project in Google Firebase at [https://console.firebase.google.com/](https://console.firebase.google.com/)

-6. run npm start in terminal:
+7. run npm start in terminal:
    ```sh
    npm start
    ```